 This guide will provide you with examples of the most commonly used resources.
 If you do not see a resource represented on these pages, please refer to the Scientific Style and Format: The CSE Manual for Authros, Editors, and Publishers.
-This manual can be found in the library, in the citation center bookcase, located between room 110 and Reference desk.
+This manual can be found in the library, in the citation center bookcase.

 Why Cite Resources?